stefano-lombardi/stefano-lombardi.github.io/_pages/about.md

 <p style="margin-top:0.3cm;">I am senior researcher at <a href="https://vatt.fi/en/frontpage">VATT Institute for Economic Research</a> (Helsinki).
 </p>

 <p style="margin-top:0.3cm;">My research interests are in Labour and Health economics.
-I use microeconometric methods and population-wide matched employer-employee and health registers, cognitive and non-cognitive test scores, and genetic data, to study the production and persistence of differences in socioeconomic status.
-In much of my work I analyze the role of employers in determining income inequality, which I study in various international projects where I am PI for Finland and Sweden.
+I use microeconometric methods and population-wide matched employer-employee and health registers, cognitive and non-cognitive test scores, and genetic data, to study the production and persistence socioeconomic inequality.
+In much of my work I analyze the role of employers in determining income differences across workers, which I study in various international projects where I am PI for Finland and Sweden.
 <!-- within and across generations/differences over the life cycle
   You can read more in detail about my research in my Research statement "here".  -->
 </p>